yzdxs/learn-anything/readme.md

 4. Found a mistake?
 Perhaps you think the way I have structured the nodes is wrong or it is better to move a node somewhere else?
 [Say it](https://github.com/nikitavoloboev/research/issues/new).
 I wish for this mind map to represent knowledge visually in the most accurate and sensible way and I can't do it alone.

+## Fast searching 🔎

+I want to reduce the amount of time it takes to find the information you need, currently the two most optimal ways to open the mind map you are looking for are :

+1. Bookmarking [the web page of this github repo](http://nikitavoloboev.xyz/knowledge-map/) and just searching for what you want there.

+2. Or you can download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.
+Requires macOS and [paid powerpack](https://www.alfredapp.com/powerpack/) for Alfred but I am looking to [expand it to more launchers](https://github.com/nikitavoloboev/alfred-knowledge-map#contribute-) so it works on all operating systems.

+# Future 🚀

+I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps where users can search and be presented with an interactive mind map of links and resources instead of a static set of links.

+I also want to [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics as visualisians and playing around are the keys to understanding and comprehension I think.

+The end goal is to make the image above into an interactive mind map that users can actually explore.

 ## [My Personal Articles 📖](https://my.mindnode.com/aMjDG6PmWaH8zKmTmxoTzLvXSgysdi1nBiRYuVnd)
 I love writing.
 I find the act of writing really enjoyable as I try to condense information in a way that another person can understand.

 ## [My GitHup Repositories 👾](https://my.mindnode.com/47Fqmxya1dst3tfubcxAFoFmepQuxpsKCXPemds8)

 I really love programming, building and sharing the things I have built.
-Aside from this I am currently working on a [macOS app](https://github.com/nikitavoloboev/last-time) to track events that I have done.

-# Future 🚀

-Aside from developing a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind map, I want to [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.

-User experience of using the web version of mind maps will improve greatly in the coming months and the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) will load in under a minutes time with scrolling through it being as smooth as scrolling through a web page.

 # Ask 💬
 If you have some specific questions about this project or about myself, my interests and my personal workflow.
 I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.

 # **Don't search.
 Explore.** 🎊

 # Index 🗄️
-- advised to open links in new tab
+- advised to open links in a new tab

 # [research 🌍](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J)